Mayiladuthurai Lok Sabha constituency: History

 Popular Communist leader K. Ananda Nambiar represented Mayiladuthurai in the Lok Sabha from 1951 to 1957.
 Mani Shankar Aiyar who served as a minister in India's cabinet was elected to the Parliament from the Mayiladuthurai Lok Sabha constituency in the 1991, 1999 and 2004 elections. in 2014, the Member of Parliament from the constituency was R.K.
 Bharathi Mohan of the AIADMK party.

-The current Member of Parliament from the constituency is S. Ramalingam of the Dravida Munnetra Kazhagam party.
+The current Member of Parliament from the constituency is Sudha Ramakrishnan of the Indian National CongressIndian National Congress party.

 Assembly segments

+From 2009

 Mayiladuturai Lok Sabha constituency is composed of the following assembly segments: